roboogle/gtkmvc3/gtkmvco/docs/manual/progen.rst

 * A launching script, localized in the top-level directory

-*gtkmvc-progen* can be executed as a batch program to be controlled from the command line, or as a simple GUI application. *gtkmvc-progen* is of course based on *gtkmvc*.
+*gtkmvc3-progen* can be executed as a batch program to be controlled from the command line, or as a simple GUI application. *gtkmvc3-progen* is of course based on *gtkmvc3*.
 All the work is performed by the model, and a view and a controller are loaded when a GUI is required.
-Depending on the hosting platform, *gtkmvc-progen* is launched by default either in batch or in GUI mode.
-Unix users are more familiar with command-line programs, and will find *gtkmvc-progen* to be executed in that modality by default.
+Depending on the hosting platform, *gtkmvc3-progen* is launched by default either in batch or in GUI mode.
+Unix users are more familiar with command-line programs, and will find *gtkmvc3-progen* to be executed in that modality by default.
 Windows users will find the GUI presented by default instead.

-The way *gtkmvc-progen* can be customized is by setting some properties inside the model, either by using the command line, or by using the GUI that does not export the full set of properties, though.
+The way *gtkmvc3-progen* can be customized is by setting some properties inside the model, either by using the command line, or by using the GUI that does not export the full set of properties, though.